 The analogy we work from is most clear when presenting side by side the equations for Q-value iteration for the discounted infinite horizon problem and random recurrent neural networks.
 Denote $x_i(t)$ as neurons at time $t$, $\theta_i$ as thresholds, weights (or couplings) $J_{ij}$ are here assumed to be Gaussian and i.i.d and we denote $\phi(\cdot)$ as a non-linearity, for example $\tanh(\cdot)$.
 The equations are,

 By inspection, state-action pairs $(sa)$ correspond to the site indices $i$ in the neural network case.
-Thus each transition probability ``couples" a Q-value to a set of other Q-values.
+Thus each transition probability couples a Q-value to a set of other Q-values.
 The non-linearity $\phi(\cdot)$ is typically a smooth function or at least piece-wise linear, where as the maximum function is neither.
 Couplings for neural networks are often taken as i.i.d and Gaussian, whereas the transition probabilities are drawn from Dirichlet distribution, and exhibit negative dependence.
 In order to obtain interesting limits, the mean and variance of the $J_{ij}$ are set to scale as $\bar{J}/N$ and $\sigma_J^2/N$ respectively.
-In the MDP case, the couplings scale naturally as they sum to one.
-Remarkably, despite these differences, we are able to develop a dynamic mean field theory for Bayesian reinforcement learning.
+In the MDP case, the couplings are naturally scaled as they sum to one.